7 Stats to Track at Craft Shows (to improve sales)

 For example, during the holidays, I may sell double the amount of $10 items than I do the rest of the year due to people buying stocking stuffers.
 When selling at a popular, well-curated craft show, I may sell more higher-priced items than when I’m selling at my community craft fair.

-Spotting patterns like these will help you bring the right stock to the right
+Spotting patterns like these will help you bring the right stock to events.

 5) Units per transaction